-Our 25-minute documentary will highlight Kara's personal story, her transformative mentoring work with hundreds of Alaskans, her role in innovative solutions, and her advocacy policy reform.
+Our documentary will highlight Kara's personal story, her transformative mentoring work with hundreds of Alaskans, her role in innovative solutions, and her advocacy policy reform.
 It will feature interviews with others who have seen radical transformation in their lives through Kara, a current U.S. Senator, state leaders, and many others who have played a role in innovative solutions and policy reforms.

 Hope for individuals, families, and communities affected by substance use disorders, incarceration, and associated challenges lies in restorative solutions.
 But change in hearts and minds is where it all starts.
 We aim to be a part of shifting perceptions and conversations beyond those who already have an interest in these topics through distribution of the documentary via film festivals, faith communities, and other channels.
 Our approach is rooted in research on messages shown to decrease stigma around substance use disorders.

 DonationsSee top donations